 How Facebook Ads help preserve your business

-With the uncertainty around COVID-19, it’s hard to decide what’s best for your business when it comes to online marketing.
+With the uncertainty around the pandemic, it’s hard to decide what’s best for your business when it comes to online marketing.

 If you can continue marketing, even if you have to reduce your ad spend, it’s more than likely to keep your business afloat during this time and the months ahead.

-The biggest mistake I’ve seen is so far is a small niche beauty brand that closed their shop because of COVID 19, stopped their ad campaigns even though they are selling products remotely.
+The biggest mistake I’ve seen is so far is a small niche beauty brand that closed their shop because of the pandemic, stopped their ad campaigns even though they are selling products remotely.

 Their Facebook ad campaigns generated about 45% of their business income.
 They decided the ads were too costly to continue.
 In less than 3 weeks their online sales plummeted by a whopping 75%.

 They thought they could rely on current customers and didn’t take into account that customers still need to see an online presence of your brand to be reminded, because they’re stuck at home.